espressomd/espresso/doc/sphinx/introduction.rst

 * :file:`06-active_matter`: Modelling of self-propelling particles.
 * :file:`07-electrokinetics`: Modelling electrokinetics together with hydrodynamic interactions.
 * :file:`08-visualization`: Using the online visualizers of |es|.
-* :file:`10-reaction_ensemble`: Modelling chemical reactions by means of the reaction ensemble.
 * :file:`11-ferrofluid`: Modelling a colloidal suspension of magnetic particles.
 * :file:`12-constant_pH`: Modelling an acid dissociation curve using the constant pH method